Demonstration of sequential processors with quantum advantage and analysis of classical performance limits: Silicon photonics experiment

-In this experiment, the input state was $|1;0\rangle_{ab}$, where a single photon was present in mode $a$.
+In this experiment, the input state was $|10\rangle_{ab}$, where a single photon was present in mode $a$.
 Randomly selected operations from the set $\{ \hat{I}, \hat{\sigma}_z, \hat{H}, \hat{H}^* \}$ were applied through three successive unitary transformations.
-At the output, the occurrence probabilities of the states $|1;0\rangle_{ab}$ and $|0;1\rangle_{ab}$ were measured from the photon number distribution obtained over a 1-second integration period.
-Using approximately 85,000 detection events, the correlation function with respect to the target state was calculated.
+At the output, the occurrence probabilities of the states $|10\rangle_{ab}$ and $|01\rangle_{ab}$ were measured from the photon number distribution obtained over a 1-s integration period.
+Using approximately 85000 detection events, the correlation function with respect to the target state was calculated.

-Fig.~3 shows a histogram of the obtained correlation function.
-To construct the histogram, the approximately 85,000 experimental data points were divided into subsets of 1,000 events each.
+Figure~3 shows a histogram of the obtained correlation function.
+To construct the histogram, the approximately 85000 experimental data points were divided into subsets of 1000 events each.
 The correlation function was calculated for each subset, and the frequency distribution of these values was plotted.
 From the histogram, the mean of the correlation function was 0.490, and the square root of the variance (standard error of the mean) was 0.017.
-These results indicate that the experimentally obtained correlation function significantly exceeds the limit of 0.25 achievable by the classical processor with one bit communication.
-In the figure the vertical blue line corresponds to this limit.
-Its value is derived in the next section.
+These results indicate that the experimentally obtained correlation function significantly exceeds the limit of 0.25 achievable by the classical processor with one-bit communication.
+In the figure, the vertical blue line corresponds to this limit.

-Next, for the implementation of the one-qutrit processor, we attenuated a laser beam to the single-photon level and approximated a two-photon state by post-selecting events in which two photons were detected simultaneously (Fig.~\ref{fig:setup}(c)).
-The total number of two-photon detection counts observed in this experiment was approximately 5,000 per measurement.
+Next, for the implementation of the one-qutrit processor, we attenuated a laser beam to the single-photon level and approximated a two-photon state by post-selecting events in which two photons were detected simultaneously [Fig.~\ref{fig:setup}(c)].
+Specifically, each of the two output ports of the photonic integrated circuit was connected to an off-chip fiber beam splitter, followed by single-photon detectors at the two outputs of each splitter.
+Coincidence detections of one photon at each detector were used to identify events corresponding to the $\lvert 20 \rangle_{ab}$ or $\lvert 0;2 \rangle_{ab}$ states.
+This detection configuration functions as a pseudo-photon-number-resolving scheme and allows us to detect photon bunching in each mode.

+To suppress multi photon contributions, the input laser was strongly attenuated such that the single-count rate was approximately $2.5\times10^{5}$ counts per $0.5~\mathrm{s}$.
+Under this condition, we observed approximately $5000$ coincidence events after the beam splitter (corresponding to about $10000$ events before the splitter).
+The mean photon number of the attenuated coherent state was estimated to be $\sim 0.08$.
+Given that the photon-number statistics follow a Poisson distribution, the contribution of three-photon or higher-order events to the measurement results is estimated to be $\sim 0.008\%$.
+Therefore, the impact of multi photon components introduces a negligibly small error of below $0.01\%$ in the experimental data.